Bedwell Crescent, Stevenage, Herts, SG11NJ

 An accountant by profession, I have been a school governor since 2002 with 12 years at St Margaret Clitherow, where I was Chair of Governors for 10 years, and then here at St Vincent de Paul, where I was elected Chair of Governors in 2015.
 I live locally and attend Mass at St Hilda’s.
 I am married with four children who all went to Catholic schools in Stevenage.
 It is my mission, along with the Headteacher and my other fellow Governors, to provide the best possible education for our children at St Vincent de Paul.

-Alex Whitty / Deputy Headteacher
+Alex Whitty / Headteacher

-Nathan Barry / Co-opted Governor
+Nathan Barry / Foundation Governor

 I moved to Hertfordshire from the North West in 2014.
 I am a Mathematics teacher and Learning Co-ordinator at The John Henry Newman School.
 My passion for education has been key to my interest in being a Governor at St Vincent de Paul.